You are here

 - In addition to possessing the professional competence necessary to review specific research activities, the IRB will be able to determine the acceptability of proposed research in terms of institutional commitments and policies, applicable laws and regulations, and standards of professional conduct and practice.
 To this end, the SOPs will require the IRB to include members knowledgeable in these areas.

-- For any IRB that regularly reviews research involving one or more vulnerable categories of subjects, such as children, prisoners, pregnant women or physically or mentally disabled individuals, consideration must be given to inclusion as members on the IRB of one or more individuals knowledgeable about and experienced in working with these subjects.
+- For any IRB that regularly reviews research that involves one or more categories of subjects who are vulnerable to coercion or undue influence, such as children, prisoners, persons who are cognitively impaired or lack decision-making capacity, or persons who are economically or educationally disadvantaged, consideration must be given to inclusion as members on the IRB of one or more individuals knowledgeable about and experienced in working with these subjects.

 - When reviewing FDA-regulated studies, the IRB must include at least one physician.